mweebinc/react-boilerplate/README.md

 functionality to easily develop and deploy a mobile first web application.

 ReactJS is client side framework to run in browser, MWeeb used nq-api to save and get the data from the server.
-You can use other API like [parse-platform](https://parseplatform.org) or API you preferred.
+You can use other API like [parse-platform](https://parseplatform.org) or any API you preferred.

+# Usage

+To use this boilerplate to your new project just download or clone this repo and delete .git folder inside from this Project and add your own git repository.

 ## Software Architecture